SeqWare/seqware/README.md

 ### Building Our Site

-In order to publish to seqware.github.com, checkout our current hotfix and publish our site:
+In order to publish to legacy.seqware.github.com, checkout our current master and publish our site:

-    git checkout hotfix/0.13.6.7
+    git checkout master
     cd seqware-distribution
     mvn site-deploy

-Then you would look at the site at: http://seqware.github.io
+Then you would look at the site at: http://seqware.github.io/legacy.seqware.github.com/

-A historical copy of this site has been stored at: http://seqware.github.io/legacy.seqware.github.com/ in advance of the migration to 1.0.x.

-In order to publish to our unstable docs supporting the development of 1.0.0, checkout from develop and publish:
+In order to publish to our current docs supporting the 1.0.x, checkout from develop and publish:

     git checkout develop
     cd seqware-distribution
     mvn site-deploy

-Then you would look at the site at: http://seqware.github.io/unstable.seqware.github.com/
+Then you would look at the site at: http://seqware.github.io

 ###Problems with Maven